Isle of Wight: Stone Age

-Flint tools and monuments attest to neolithic occupation on the Isle of Wight.
-Unlike the previous Mesolithic hunter-gatherer population, Neolithic communities on the Isle of Wight were based on farming and linked to a migration of Neolithic populations from France and northwest Europe to Britain c.
-6,000 years ago.

-The Isle of Wight's most visible Neolithic site is the Longstone at Mottistone, the remains of an early Neolithic long barrow.
-Constructed initially with two standing stones at the entrance, only one remains today.
-A Neolithic mortuary enclosure has been identified on Tennyson Down near Freshwater.
+From c.
+6,000 years ago migrations of farming populations to Britain from northwest Europe brought the onset of the Neolithic, largely replacing and assimilating previous mesolithic hunter-gatherer populations.
+On the Isle of Wight Neolithic occupation is attested to by flint tool finds, pottery and monuments.
+The Isle of Wight's neolithic communities were agriculturalists, farming livestock and crops.
+The Isle of Wight's most recognisable neolithic site is the Longstone at Mottistone, the remains of an early Neolithic long barrow.
+Initially constructed with two standing stones at the entrance, only one remains upright today.
+The site would have likely served as a communal tomb and ritual site for nearby farming communities.
+A Neolithic mortuary enclosure has also been identified on Tennyson Down near Freshwater.